C. R. Cheney

-Life
+Background

-Cheney was born on 20 December 1906 in Banbury, Oxfordshire, to parents George Gardner Cheney and Christina Stapleton Bateman.
+Cheney was born on 20 December 1906 in Banbury, Oxfordshire, the fourth and youngest son born to his parents George Gardner Cheney and Christina Stapleton Cheney (nee Bateman).
+The family's printing company, Cheney and Sons, was founded by an ancestor, John Cheney, in 1767.
+Later, Christopher collaborated with elder brothers John Cheney (b.1900) and Walter Gardener Cheney (b.1901) on writing histories of the firm, the first in 1936 and a second to celebrate its bicentenary in 1967.
 He was educated at Banbury County School and Wadham College, Oxford, where he graduated with first-class honours in 1928.